-As noted earlier, Beaumont Financial Partners also offers six portfolio models that can each be calibrated for different risk levels.
+As noted earlier, Beaumont Financial Partners also offers six model portfolios that can each be calibrated for different risk levels.
 Generally, they are all meant for long-term strategic investing, though the firm may shift to a more conservative approach under certain market conditions.
-For accounts smaller than $150,000, advisors may recommend models that use mutual funds and or ETFs only.
+For accounts smaller than $150,000, advisors may recommend models that use mutual funds and/or ETFs only.

 Fees Under Beaumont Financial Partners

 What to Watch Out For

 According to its Form ADV, Beaumont Financial Partners has not been the subject of any legal or disciplinary matters deemed material to a potential client’s evaluation of the firm’s integrity as a business.
 For the latest information, you can view its Form ADV on the Securities and Exchange Commission's Investment Adviser Public Disclosure site.

 Tips for Finding the Right Financial Advisor